Why Complacency is the Biggest Risk for Drawdown Providers

 The launch of investment pathways in February 2021 will present significant challenges, requiring a robust software and investment proposition.

-At EValue, we have a long history of modelling drawdown strategies and communicating risk and suitability.
+At EV, we have a long history of modelling drawdown strategies and communicating risk and suitability.
 We are currently partnering with several clients to ensure they meet the looming deadline so they can use this as an opportunity to add value during this critical decision point with their customers.

 Our independent off-the-shelf Investment Pathways solution can help you communicate the choices end consumers have to understand.

-If you would like to know more about how our range of retirement APIs can give you complete control of the user experience, click the below link or get in touch with your EValue contact, or send us a message on email@example.com.
+If you would like to know more about how our range of retirement APIs can give you complete control of the user experience, click the below link or get in touch with your EV contact, or send us a message on email@example.com.